 The celebrant then puts on incense and blesses it.
 The Palms are then aspersed with lustral water, the celebrant saying in a low voice Asperges me etc, and then censed.
 Another collect, Deus, qui Filium is then sung.
 The celebrant then receives his Palm from the senior canon present.
 If no other priest is present the celebrant kneels and takes the Palm from the of the altar, kisses it then passes it to the subdeacon who places it again on the mensa.
 The celebrant then gives Palms to the deacon and subdeacon and other ministers and then the people.
 The Palm is kissed first and then the celebrant's hand.
 During the distribution the antiphons Pueri Hebraeorum and Pueri Hebraeorum vestimenta are sung.
 After the distribution the celebrant and ministers go back to the altar, bow to the Cross and then go to the Epistle corner where the celebrant's hands are washed.
 Then, at the missal, he sings the collect Omnipotens sempiterne.

-The celebrant's hands are washed after the distribution of Palms whilst the Processional Cross is decorated with the blessed Palms.
+The celebrant's hands are washed after the distribution of Palms whilst the, veiled, Processional Cross is decorated with some of the blessed Palms.
 A Procession is then formed, led by the thurifer, followed by the subdeacon (of the Mass, not this day an additional subdeacon) bearing the Processional Cross.
 The deacon sings Procedamus in pace and the following antiphons are sung during the Procession Cum appropinquaret, Cum audisset, Ante sex dies, Occurrunt turbae, Cum angelis et pueris and Turba multa.

 Ideally the Procession goes outside and around the church.
 Often circumstances dictate the Procession must simply go around the aisles of the church.
 Towards he end of the Procession cantors re-enter the church and the door is closed.
 The beautiful hymn of Theodolph Gloria, laus, et honor is then sung in alternation between the cantors inside the church and everyone else outside.
-At the end of the hymn the subdeacon strikes the church door three times with the foot of the Processional Cross and the party re-enters the church to the singing of Ingrediente Domino.
+At the end of the hymn the subdeacon, or Crucifer when there are no ministers, strikes the church door three times with the foot of the Processional Cross and the party re-enters the church to the singing of Ingrediente Domino.

 (The photograph above is taken from 'Cardinal Bourne - A Life in Pictures', a memorial tribute to Cardinal Bourne, Archbishop of Westminster, and is from Palm Sunday 1919.
 Note the elaborate Palm the Cardinal is holding and the folded chasubles worn by the Canon Assistant Deacons (who are also wearing rochets).
 The photograph is at the stage when Gloria laus is being sung before the re-entry into the Cathedral.)